 New Year symbolises a fresh start the world over, Turkey is no exception.
-The Turks love to celebrate and New Years Eve is a well loved holiday.
-Locals either head to organised events or parties, or spend time with friends and family at home.
-Either way a vast spread of food, alcohol (for those that drink), cakes and the obligatory cay (tea) are normal offerings.
+The Turks love to celebrate New Year’s Eve and it is a well-loved holiday.
+Locals either head to organised events or parties or spend time with friends and family at home.
+Either way, a vast spread of food, alcohol (for those that drink), cakes and the obligatory cay (tea) are normal offerings.
 Children are usually allowed to stay up to see in the New Year, the television is on showing live footage of celebrity parties and the big countdown in Istanbul’s crowded Taksim Square, and presents and gifts are normally given.

-Most countries have their own New Year traditions and Turkey has some wonderfully quirky beliefs.
-Here’s a few of our favourite New Year traditions in Turkey:
+Most countries have their own New Year traditions and Turkey has some wonderfully strange beliefs.
+Here are a few of our favourite New Year traditions in Turkey:

-Red pants at the ready!
-Shop front displays in Turkey are usually a fairly conservative affair but on the run up to New Year this all goes out the window!
-December sees the turtle neck jumpers and tunics replaced with lacy red knickers and skimpy red underwear.
-It is believed that wearing red underpants at the stroke of midnight will bring luck for the coming year.
+- Red pants at the ready!
+Around New Year, shop front displays in Turkey get a make-over.
+What is normally a fairly conservative affair of roll-neck jumpers, tunics and long-sleeved tops become more like a shop front for Victorias Secret!
+Come late December lacy red knickers and skimpy red underwear are displayed as it is believed that wearing red underpants at the stroke of midnight on New Year’s Eve will bring luck for the whole of the coming year!

-Walking after midnight.
-Those looking to travel, move or relocate in the New Year often take a walk soon after midnight as this is believed to ensure a safe journey.
+- Walking after midnight.
+This tradition applies to those that are looking to travel, move or relocate in the New Year.
+Turks believe that taking a brisk walk soon after midnight will ensure safe travels.

-Pomegranate kernels on the doorstep.
-Smashing a pomegranate and spreading the kernels over the threshold and floor is supposed to bring luck and abundance for the next 12 months.
+- Pomegranate kernels on the doorstep.
+Smashing a pomegranate and spreading the kernels over the threshold of your home come midnight is supposed to bring luck and abundance for the next 12 months.

-Giving to charity or doing a good turn.
-Helping out the needy or giving something to those less fortunate on New Year’s Day is thought to bring happiness and luck during the year.
+- Giving to charity or doing a good turn.
+A nice tradition comes with the belief that helping out the needy or giving something to those less fortunate on New Year’s Day will bring you happiness and luck in return.

 To sign up and receive our posts as they are published, please enter your details in the box on the right.
 To view our current property portfolio, please see OCEANWIDE PROPERTIES.